 Letter in Social Research Analysis

 Recipients need not be Sociology majors but formal application is made at the Sociology Undergraduate Office, Thompson 712.
-In selecting courses, students should consult the Program Coordinator, Professor Sanjiv Gupta (email@example.com, 577-1773).
+In selecting courses, students should consult the Chief Undergraduate Advisor, Christin Glodek (email@example.com, 545-4056).

 Students take three required courses, one approved elective course and 6 credits of graded internship.
 To receive the letter, a cumulative GPA of 2.0 is required in the 18 credits associated with the undertaking.

-To be certain of receiving credit, students must consult the Program Coordinator when choosing their elective.
-Possibilities include advanced courses in research methods in the Sociology Department as well as in other departments.
+To be certain of receiving credit, students must consult the Chief Undergraduate Advisor when choosing their elective.
+Possibilities include advanced courses in research methods in the Sociology department as well as in other departments.
 Potentially acceptable choices include:

-To be certain of receiving credit, students' internships must be approved by the Program Coordinator.
-In ordinary circumstances, students will enroll in two three-credit internships spread across two consecutive semesters, under the same sponsor.
-The Program Coordinator can help students locate sponsors.
-Possible sponsors include faculty members in the Sociology Department, faculty and professional staff registered with the Office of Undergraduate Research and Scholarship (1001 DuBois Library), or agencies registered with the Field Experience Office (Goodell 511).
+To be certain of receiving credit, students' internships must be approved by the Chief Undergraduate Advisor.
+In ordinary circumstances, students will enroll in two (2) three-credit internships spread across two consecutive semesters, under the same sponsor.
+The Chief Undergraduate Advisor can help students locate sponsors.
+Possible sponsors include faculty members in the Sociology department, faculty and professional staff registered with the Office of Undergraduate Research and Scholarship (1001 DuBois Library), or agencies registered with the Field Experience Office (Goodell 511).
 Graded internships appear on students' records as SOCIOL 398.